T. H. S. Sotheron-Estcourt: Politics

+Later life and death

+Sotheron-Estcourt retired from public life in 1863 after a paralytic seizure.
+He died on 6 January 1876, aged 74.
+His wife had died in 1870.

 Family

 Sotheron-Estcourt married Lucy Sarah, daughter of Admiral Frank Sotheron, in 1830.
 In 1839, he assumed by Royal licence the surname of Sotheron in lieu of his patronymic in order to inherit his father-in-law's property.
 However, in 1853 he resumed by Royal licence the surname of Estcourt in addition to that of Sotheron.
-He retired from public life in 1863 after a paralytic seizure.
-He died on 6 January 1876, aged 74.
-His wife had died in 1870.

 Sotheron-Estcourt's estates passed to his nephew George Bucknall-Estcourt, who assumed the surname of Sotheron-Estcourt and was created Baron Estcourt in 1903.